electricomics/generator/README.md

 The Releases tab contains prebuilt binaries for Windows and OS X. Linux users should be able to run from the **Running from source** section below.

+# Getting Started
+Until we produce some better instructions [here's a great article](http://dangergeekuk.blogspot.co.uk/2015/09/how-to-make-electricomic.html) by Tim West on getting started with the Generator

-# Basics
+# Generator Basics
+- You can Create, Open, Save and Close projects.
 A Project contains all the files needed for an Electricomic.

-From the Generator you can Create, Open, Save and Close projects.
 When a project is open you can preview it or examine the generated files.

-We are working on a producing some better instructions, but for now here are a few key points:

 - An Electricomic is portrait or landscape and has a page size that is the same for all pages.
 - A new page can be added to the Electricomic by clicking the big green button.
 - Images are added to pages by clicking the *Add Image* button, selecting a file and then clicking *upload*.
 This is a little cumbersome but you get used to it.
 We recommend you always use PNG format images.